 PhD Students in Applied Mathematics and Statistics can choose Computational Medicine as a Concentration as part of a program established in partnership with the Johns Hopkins University Institute for Computational Medicine.
 Details about this program are described on this page.

 Many graduate students in other departments at Hopkins take courses from the Applied Mathematics and Statistics Department.
 Full-time students in a full-time JHU graduate program may apply to earn a master’s degree in Applied Mathematics and Statistics while pursuing their primary graduate degree in another department.
 Interested students must apply for admission to the program.
-Please contact our Academic Program Coordinator if you have any questions.
+Please contact our academic staff if you have any questions.